Everyone can write, right?

 Three words to send a shiver down anyone’s spine.

-Not only have you got to write something interesting, you’ve also got to stick keywords in that tell search engines:
+Not only have you got to write something interesting, but you’ve also got to stick keywords in that tell search engines:

 - Who you are